rust-unofficial/patterns/functional/lenses.md

 }
 ```

-While it would be much cleaner if Rust supported more funcitonal traits (a tall
+While it would be much cleaner if Rust supported more functional traits (a tall
 order indeed), hopefully the general idea is clear.

 ## Modification with Lenses